daavsnts/fitness-tracker-svelte/README.md

    1. install Xcode
    2. `npx cap open ios`
    3. Go to App > Signing & Capabilities and choose a signing certificate

+## Setting up the environment (with docker)

+This currently works only for android on linux.

+1. Install docker;
+2. Run `make up` on the project root folder, this will create the container and attach you to it.
+3. Run `npm install`;

+Now you are ready to go =).

 ## Running